w11k/Tydux/doc/tutorial.md

     });
 ```

 **Important:** If you pass a selector, the `Observable` will only emit new values if the selected value (here `s.todos`) changes.
 Since Tydux enforces immutability, this will automatically always be the case if a mutator changes the relevant part of the state.
+If your selector returns an array or an object, Tydux checks if the entries in the array or the values of the object changed.
+This way you can easily select multiple values.

 # Asynchronous code

-TODO WIP

 Almost all applications have asynchronous code to handle e.g. server responses.
-While mutators can *initiate* async operations, they are not allowed to access the state (via `this.state`) in an async callback.

-**Important:** Once the mutator method completes, any attempt to access the state will result in an exception!

- The solution is to delegate the processing of the async result in *another mutator method*.
-The following mutator class contains two methods. `loadFromServer()` initiates an async operation und uses `assignTodos()` to handle the response:
+The store methods are a perfect fit to model the asynchronous logic while the mutator methods are used to synchronize the state accordingly:

 ```
-export class TodoMutators extends Mutators<TodoState> {
+export class TodoStore extends Store<TodoMutator, TodoState> {

-    async loadFromServer() {
+    async loadTodosFromServer() {
-        this.state.timestampLoadRequested = Date.now();     // valid state access
+        this.mutate.clearTodos();
-        const result = await fetch("/todos");               // async starts here...
+        const todosPromise = await fetch("/todos");
         const todos = await result.json();
-        this.assignTodos(todos);                            // ... delegate to other mutator
+        this.mutate.assignTodosLoadedFromServer(todos);
     }

-    assignTodos(todos: Todo[]) {
-        this.state.todos = todos;                           // valid state access
 }

-}
 ```

-# Angular Integration

-TODO WIP

-If you use e.g. [Angular](https://angular.io) or any other framework with dependency injection, it usually makes sense to provide/configure the store and mutator classes with the injector.